Pomodoro Technique: What is It and How it Works

 Conclusion

-The process isn’t ideal for every person, or in any line of work, but if you need a systematic way to tackle your daily to-do list, the Pomodoro technique may fit your needs.
+Nonetheless, the process isn’t ideal for every person, but if you need a systematic way to tackle your daily to-do list, the Pomodoro technique may fit your needs.
 So, give it a go!
 And make sure you download the Timeular app to help you with this technique and be as efficient as possible.

 FAQ